mabufu172/mabufu172/README.md

 <br/><br/>

-- 🌱 I’m currently learning Rust!
+- 🌱 I’m currently learning Rust and Fabric API!
 - 🔧 I'm currently working on my dotfiles and discord bots!
 - 👯 I’m looking to collaborate on any projects and i'll be glad to help!
 - 💬 Talk to me about anything!
 I am a good listener (I think)